vvilll/CS-155-Final-Project/README.md

 # Text Based Adventure Game
 ### Description:
-this is a short adventure game where you will have multiple options and paths to take resulting in different outcomes.
+This is a short adventure game where you will have multiple options and paths to take resulting in different outcomes.
 For each choice you will be able to choose from 1 of 3 options.
 There is also two short minigames that can be played through different paths.

 ## Usage and Settings:
 1. This program is written in LC-3 assembly using the following LC-3 simulator https://github.com/chiragsakhuja/lc3tools/releases **_do to certain features of the program it may not work on other simulators_**.